eyereasoner/eye/learning/EYE-learning.md

 2. An explanation of the **Reason Why**.
 3. An independent **Check (harness)** that validates the result, guarding against errors and hallucinations.

-A public repository [1] provides a comprehensive suite of examples and a one-command runner to reproduce this "answer, reason, check" triad.
+A [public repository](https://github.com/eyereasoner/eye/tree/master/learning) provides a comprehensive suite of examples and a one-command runner to reproduce this "answer, reason, check" triad.

 -----